 - Interac e-Transfer only available via Banxa

-- Complicated and confusing
+- Complicated and confusing for beginners

-- Has been hacked before
+- Has been hacked before (now security is a top-notch though)

 Binance Pay was designed to allow users to send and spend crypto without paying fees.
 You can shop at businesses like Travala that support Binance Pay without paying fees to do so.
 The Binance Marketplace allows you to browse businesses that accept Binance Pay.